-- co-ordination of the calculation of Technical Provisions.
-This consists of assessing the sufficiency of the provisions, assessing the uncertainty in the estimates and justifying the differences between successive periods; - reviewing the appropriateness of the models and assumptions, consider the sufficiency and quality of data, and interpret deviations of best estimates against experience; - contributing to the effective implementation of the risk management system of the Company; - reviewing the output of the model used by the Company to calculate the Solvency Capital Requirement and Minimum Capital Requirement.
-Specifically, any perceived or possible inconsistencies or issues identified in the model results are raised; - review of ORSA capital calculations.
+- Co-ordination of the calculation of Technical Provisions.
+This consists of assessing the sufficiency of the provisions, assessing the uncertainty in the estimates and justifying the differences between successive periods; - Reviewing the appropriateness of the models and assumptions, consider the sufficiency and quality of data, and interpret deviations of best estimates against experience; - Contributing to the effective implementation of the risk management system of the Company; - Reviewing the output of the model used by the Company to calculate the Solvency Capital Requirement and Minimum Capital Requirement.
+Specifically, any perceived or possible inconsistencies or issues identified in the model results are raised; - Contribute to the ORSA capital calculations.